adrian-salajan/adrian-salajan.github.io/_drafts/pizza.md

 To make pizza we are left to implement the function which will read the steps and make the pizza.
-This method will return either a FinishedPizza, or if the steps provided are in the wrong order or incomplete it will return a Pizza Error
+This method will return either a FinishedPizza, or if the steps provided are in the wrong order or incomplete it will return a PizzaError

 {% highlight scala %}